Kyngstonn Viliamu-Asa

-Kyngstonn Saisola Opele Niupulusu Viliamu-Asa (born March 16, 2006) is an American college football linebacker for the Notre Dame Fighting Irish.
+Kyngstonn Saisola Opele Niupulusu Viliamu-Asa (born March 16, 2006), also known by his initials KVA, is an American college football linebacker for the Notre Dame Fighting Irish.

 Early life

 Viliamu-Asa attended St. John Bosco High School in Bellflower, California.
 He was a five-star recruit according to Rivals.com.

 College career

-He committed to play college football for the Notre Dame Fighting Irish over offers from Ohio State and USC.
+Viliamu-Asa committed to play college football for the Notre Dame Fighting Irish over offers from Ohio State and USC.